ajkessel/VoiceCraft_API/README.md

 # VoiceCraft API Quick Start Guide

-The VoiceCraft API is supposed to be a user-friendly, eay to install and Windows-compatible FastAPI application designed to extend the VoiceCraft text-to-speech (TTS) model with a convenient interface for generating speech audio from text.
+The VoiceCraft API is supposed to be a user-friendly, easy to install and Windows-compatible FastAPI application designed to extend the VoiceCraft text-to-speech (TTS) model with a convenient interface for generating speech audio from text.
 It comes with Windows and Linux one-click installers.

 This guide provides an overview of the API, how to install, run it, and an example of how to use it.
 It was made for [Pandrator](https://github.com/lukaszliniewicz/Pandrator).